Judge Blocks Rule Extending Overtime Pay to Millions of Salaried Workers

 While the injunction is only a temporary measure to stall the regulation until the judge issues a ruling, many believe that Mazzant’s language is an indicator of his decision to strike down the regulation.
 The judge’s decision is being celebrated by small business owners who argue that the new rules would be costly and result in fewer hours for workers.

-Meanwhile, the Department of Labor says it disagrees with the decision and are “considering all of our legal options,” including an appeal in the final days of the Obama administration.
+Meanwhile, the Department of Labor says it disagrees with the decision and is “considering all of our legal options,” including an appeal in the final days of the Obama administration.
 What does this mean for you?
 The regulation is currently suspended, which means that the proposed start date of Dec.
 1st will likely not take effect and your salaried workers’ overtime status remains unchanged.

 As this news develops, FingerCheck will keep you informed of the ultimate ruling on this matter.